V.P. Harris & Labor Secretary Walsh Ask Federal Employees To Join a Union

 Kamala Harris” by Gage Skidmore is licensed under CC BY-SA 2.0

 Federal workers are being encouraged to join labor unions under new guidelines released today by Vice President Kamala Harris and U.S. Labor Secretary Marty Walsh.
 One of the goals of the new initiative is to reimagine the federal workforce as a welcoming place for women and workers of color to become part of the labor movement.
+This comes after years of political debates on how Democrats must reconnect with the working class to maintain long-term trust.

 At the White House today, Harris, who chairs the White House labor task force, and Walsh, its vice chair, announced two new executive actions.
 During the hiring and onboarding process, the government will be required to educate applicants about unions.
 During training sessions, union representatives will also have the opportunity to interact with new employees.